Reliable Python and Go apps

 1 line of code away

-Retry, resume and rate limit any Python function with Dispatch.
+Retry, resume and rate limit any Python or Go function with Dispatch.

 import dispatch